gjr140/Credit-Card-Customer_Random-Forest/README.md

 # Credit-Card-Customer Data
-## Analyzed using a random forest model
+### Random dataset analyzed using a random forest model